What is multi-channel attribution?

 Multi channel attribution is a subset of marketing attribution.
 It recognizes that customers are exposed to multiple touches and outreaches during the journey to a purchase.

 Multi touch attribution acknowledges that most customers have multiple touchpoints with a product or service before buying.
 Multi channel attribution divides the credit for the purchase across various touchpoints.
 While there are several models, each assigns a weight to the various touchpoints, assigning different values to different engagement points.
+Multi channel models inform on how different channels impact conversions through the journey.
+For example, email marketing attribution is encompassed in a multi channel approach.
+Which sends result in conversions or future marketing touches?
+Which sends do not contribute to eventual conversions?
+Both questions answered with a multi channel approach.

 Here are the most common multi channel attribution models: